blyxyas/simple-workspaces/README.md

 * `uninstall`

 It uninstalls the program.
 This command will ask if you're sure about the uninstallation, then ask for `sudo` permissions.
 See [the uninstallation section](#uninstallation) for more information.

+# License & Credits

+Simple-workspaces have the GNU General Public License v3.0, see [the license](https://github.com/blyxyas/simple-workspaces/blob/master/LICENSE) for more information.
+Long story short, this is a free software, you can use it, modify it, redistribute it, etc. But, you must credit me as the creator of this software, and your modification must be open source.

+simple-workspaces was created by [Blyxyas](https://github.com/blyxyas).
+Thanks for using it, if you have any suggestions, let me know, opening an issue or a pull request is always welcome.